top of page

 Why hasn’t the Commission acted?

 All five Commissioners are Republicans.
-They say they can’t act because “the political parties can’t agree,” but that isn’t exactly true.
-The Denton Democratic Party is ready to do this immediately.
+They say they can’t act because “the political parties can’t agree,” but that isn’t true.

 What can I do?

-and protect your right to vote on Election Day!
+Tell Denton County Commissioners to do their job and protect your right to vote on Election Day!

 It just takes 2 emails!